Kaeng Krachan to Doi Lang: 3-27 February 2012

 19 Feb.
 First off we visited Huay Tueng Tao to look for Wire-tailed Swallow which was immediately successful.
 The next visit was a quick trip to the tyre repair shop due to a slow puncture.
 Once fixed we continued on our way to arrive at a pleasantly-temperatured Doi Ang Khang.
 Met up with Steve Tibbett, and after a quick lunch and an unsuccessful wait for Black-headed Greenfinch, headed into the King's Project where in a few hours had excellent views of Black-breasted Thrush, White-tailed Robin and Blue-and-white Flycatcher behind the mushroom farm.
 Late afternoon returned to the accommodation at Ban Luang.
 Temperatures dropping fast as usual.

 20 Feb.
 Not so cold overnight due to clouding over, with a misty morning.
 First birds after dawn were Rusty-naped Pitta and Large Hawk-Cuckoo calling from the gully behind the resort.
 Early morning we hung around the accommodation hoping for Black-headed Greenfinch to appear but no such luck.
-Did have Daurian Redstart, Rusty-cheeked Scimitar Babbler, Mountain Bamboo Partridge and 25 Little Bunting.
+Did have Daurian Redstart, Red-eyed Scimitar Babbler, Mountain Bamboo Partridge and 25 Little Bunting.
 Late morning went to check out the Chinese Cemetery, but very quiet - one could almost say dead.
 Next up to km 19.5 campsite but no sign of recently reported Giant Nuthatch nor Spot-breasted Parrotbill.
 After lunch we tried the Km 21 Trail but nothing of note, so finished the day at Km 19.5 camp site with a single Giant Nuthatch found, but no Spot-breasted Parrotbill.
 Still no Black-headed Greenfinch reported today.

 21 Feb.
 At first light around Ban Luang Resort, but little seen.
 Drove to the Chinese Cemetery where in the old pea farm, in great light and perfectly still conditions, had a number of White-browed Laughingthrush, Eurasian Hoopoe, Brown-breasted Bulbul and a Greater Yellownape.
 A fly-over, calling Black-headed Greenfinch could not be located, but a short walk down the Arunothai road found a group of five Black-headed Greenfinch - an excellent finish to the stay at Ang Khang.
 Left at 11:00 to drive to Thaton and checked in to the Garden Home Resort.
 Around 14:30 proceeded to the fields at Thaton and a four hour walk about found 50 Oriental Pratincole, Rufous-winged Buzzard, Siberian Rubythroat, Richard's Pipit and Singing Bush Lark.